-The Annual Commencement for the session 1930-1931 was held at the Lyric at 4 P. M., June 6, 1931, jointly with the other departments of the University located in Baltimore.
-Hon.
-Charles A. Boston (LL.B.
-1886), President of the American Bar Association, delivered the annual address, and Raymond A. Pearson, M.S., D.Agr., LL.D., President of the University, conferred the degrees and awarded the certificates and prizes.
+The Annual Commencement for the session 1931-1932 was held at the Ritchie Coliseum at 4 P. M., June 4, 1932, jointly with the other departments of the University located in Baltimore and at College Park.
+Dr. John H. Finley, Associate Editor, New York Times, delivered the annual address, and Raymond A. Pearson, M.S., D.Agr., LL.D., President of the University, conferred the degrees and awarded the prizes.

-Graduates of the Law School for the Year 1930-1931 on Whom Was Conferred the Degree of Bachelor of Laws.
+Graduates of the Law School for the Year 1931-1932 on Whom Was Conferred the Degree of Bachelor of Laws.